James Keogh (Wisconsin politician): Business activity

 As of 1893, he was president of the Frankfort Land Company and of the W. O. Brown Manufacturing Company, secretary of the Sturgeon Bay Dock Company, a director of the Ahnapee and Western Railroad, and cashier of the Bank of Sturgeon Bay.

 Public office

-Keogh served as Door County's register of deeds from 1875-1889, as county school superintendent from 1878–79, and served at various times as school director, alderman and president of the board of education, and when elected to the Assembly in 1892 was mayor of Sturgeon Bay.
+Keogh served as Door County's register of deeds from 1875 to 1889, as county school superintendent from 1878 to 1879, and served at various times as school director, alderman and president of the board of education, and when elected to the Assembly in 1892 was mayor of Sturgeon Bay.
 He was elected to the Assembly with 1653 votes to 1011 for Democrat Arnold Wagner and 38 for Populist Frank Wellener (the incumbent, Democrat Charles Mitchell Whiteside, was not a candidate).
 He was assigned to the standing committees on insurance and on banks and banking.
 He was not a candidate for re-election in 1894, and was succeeded by fellow Republican James Hanson.